MCT-master/mct-master.github.io/_posts_draft/2019-02-10-The-Wavesynth.md

 I had decided to go over to a monofonic synth, and during day 3 it was working. for every time I pressed a key I created a new oscillator, passing the frequency as an argument, and for every release of the key, I stopped the oscillator.
 I wrote logic code to prevent multiple triggering when holding down keys, and used envelopes to prevent "click" noise when stopping sounds.

 At the end of day 3 I got the custom wavetable to work.
 I was originally most interested in getting a Wurlitzer sound, and at Google Chrome Labs's Github page I got a wavetable for this.
-I copied the raw file, and made a json(JavaScript Object Notation)-file out of it.
-JSON is a syntax made for storing and exchanging text-data(https://www.w3schools.com/js/js_json_intro.asp).
-In javaScript I can then get the json-file using a XMLHttpRequest object (https://www.w3schools.com/xml/xml_http.asp), and convert it to a javaScript object using the built in function JSON.parse().
+I copied the raw file, and made a json(JavaScript Object Notation)-file out of it. <a href="https://www.w3schools.com/js/js_json_intro.asp" target="_blank">JSON</a> is a syntax made for storing and exchanging text-data.
+In javaScript I can then get the json-file using a <a href="https://www.w3schools.com/xml/xml_http.asp" target="_blank">XMLHttpRequest</a> object, and convert it to a javaScript object using the built in function JSON.parse().
 I then made a function to set the wavetable to the oscillator, which you can see in the script.js file in the repository.

 ## Late stage

 Day 4 had come, and I had not gotten as far as I had hoped.
 Maybe I prioritized wrong; beginning with the keyboard layout, helping others, and getting in over my head in complexity, but I ended up with a ok result.

 I used the last hours to implement a lowpassfilter into the signal chain, which the user could change using a slider.
 The slider was made with a library shown to us by our teacher Anna Xambó, called NexusUI.
-"NexusUI is a collection of HTML5 interfaces and Javascript helper functions to assist with building web audio instruments in the browser."(https://nexus-js.github.io/ui/).
+"NexusUI is a collection of HTML5 interfaces and Javascript helper functions to assist with building web audio instruments in the browser."([https://nexus-js.github.io/ui/]).
 This is a very nice and easy to implement library that makes it relatively easy to build a good looking web interface.

 ## The weekend